-Mich. needs strong education superintendent for public instruction
+Mich. needs strong education superintendent

 Michigan is about to get a new superintendent for public instruction for the first time in almost 10 years.
 Many people don’t even know about this position, provided for in our state constitution, but it is important.
 Here’s why.